 The world we live in is becoming increasingly diverse.
 On a recent outing to a park, my husband commented on how excited he was to see people of all different backgrounds: white, black, Asian, Hispanic and their kids all playing together.
 They were a small-scale representation of the world right here in Nashville!

-If your kids are anything like mine, they are constantly asking questions about everyone they see, why some have different skin colors, some have different hair colors and why some dress differently – why, why, why?
+If your kids are anything like mine, they are constantly asking questions about everyone they see, why some have different skin colors, some have different hair colors, and why some dress differently – why, why, why?

-Teaching our children to embrace diversity is important.
+Teaching our children to embrace diversity is so important.
 Here are some diversity activities to get the conversation started.

 Around the World dinners

 What child doesn’t love dumplings?
 Spaghetti and meatballs?
 Tacos?
 Look at that – you’ve just taught them about foods from three different cultures.
 While you’re at it, show them where these countries are on the map and let them know how to say thank you in Chinese, Italian and Spanish.

 Read books about diversity

 Books are a wonderful, visually tangible way for children to understand about differences.
 Some tried-and-true suggestions:

 • “The Big Orange Splot” by Daniel Pinkwater

 • “The Sneetches and Other Stories” by Dr. Seuss